The Best Way to Effectively Housebreak a Dog

 It was true.
-She had been there for one year and not once had she cleaned a dog mess.
-“You might smell dog but you don’t smell pee!”
+She had been there for one year—and not once had she cleaned a dog mess.
+“You might smell dog, but you don’t smell pee!”
 Sarah firmly insisted.
 She was right.
 Chewie, her chocolate brown Labradoodle, is a perfect gentleman in all respects.
 He has never had an accident.
 All my kids grew up watching me crate break dogs.
 They are all great trainers in their own right, and I’m proud of them for it.

-On the other end of the spectrum there are those who have never had a thoroughly housebroken dog.
-Instead they lay down paper or pee-pee pads where the dog is supposed to relieve itself.
+On the other end of the spectrum, there are those who have never had a thoroughly housebroken dog.
+Instead, they lay down paper or pee-pee pads where the dog is supposed to relieve itself.
 What can’t be ignored is the pungent odor of dog urine in their homes.
-The common practice of paper training is an old wives tale.
-Pee-pee pads or training pads serve the same purpose as paper and that is to teach the dog to urinate and defecate in the house.
-A kennel broke dog will hold it purposefully because his instincts have been awakened and reinforced through kennel training.
+The common practice of paper training is an old wives' tale.
+Pee-pee pads or training pads serve the same purpose as paper, which is to teach the dog to urinate and defecate in the house.
+A kennel broken dog will hold it purposefully because his instincts have been awakened and reinforced through kennel training.

 How to Crate Train Your Dog